Lucky-victory/harpee/README.md

 const Users = new harpee.Model("Users",myUsersSchema);

 // Next, initialize it.
-// i recommend you get rid of this method after running your app.
+// Recommended: you may get rid of this method after running your app for the first time.

 Users.init();